Autel MD806 vs. MD808 Pro vs. MD802 is an important comparison because these are three of the most popular scan tools from Autel.

 Not all service functions are found on all three tools:

 - SAS: You will find this function on the most advanced of the three – MD806.
-The steering and suspension system are important to be safe and enjoy a nice ride.
+The steering and suspension systems are essential to be safe and enjoy a nice ride.

 - BMS: You will find this function on the most advanced of the three – MD806.
 Very few scanners can cover the battery management system.
 With this option, you will be able to know the health of your battery and maintain it accordingly.